sakuyama2024/AlphaCashBeta/README.md

 Integer Overflow bug has been fixed
-Script Interpreter has been removed - supports only P2PK and P2PKH
+Script Interpreter has been removed - supports only P2PK and P2PKH Coinbase scripts restricted to 75 bytes or less

 Dependencies: boost, openssl, cryptopp, berkeley-db, wxWidgets